Sensor-Based-Activity-Recognition/docs/research/PaperSamplingRates.md

 ### What were the main findings of the study?
 - the method combining the sampling-rate adversarial network and data augmentation by downsampling works better than conventional methods
+- a 12.5 Hz sampling rate is sufficient to recognize the basic activity

 ### How well did the proposed solution perform?
 - N/A